-California's forest is a deadly combination of drought, buildup of vegetation, dead and dying trees, and unprecedented development in the state's Wildland Urban Interface (WUI).
+This Action Plan covers the DR-4344 and DR-4353 2017 disasters from 2017 and the DR-4382 and DR-4407 2018 disasters, but California continues to face extreme fire threat.
+The current status of California's forest is a deadly combination of drought, buildup of vegetation, dead and dying trees, and unprecedented development in the state's Wildland Urban Interface (WUI).
 These conditions, as well as extreme wind events, including extended fire seasons, have contributed to the most destructive and deadliest wildfires in the state's history in 2017 and 2018.6

 California will continue to grapple with severe fire risk due to the backlog in forest management work in both federal lands and state lands, where millions of acres need treatment and maintenance.
 This Action Plan proposes programs to increase community resilience through planning and infrastructure mitigation efforts with a focus on programs that support low-income and minority communities, vulnerable populations, and Native American tribes, all of whom face elevated risk.
 In developing this Action Plan, HCD made a concerted effort to engage Native American tribes located in the MID for input specific to their communities.
 Additional information on those efforts can be found in Appendix A. Better prepared communities, and forest treatments will reduce fire severity, still, climate change will continue to lead to more severe weather events, including extreme winds.
-While restoring the state's forest health will take decades, the programs proposed in this document will support resilience in communities impacted by DR-4344,DR-4353, DR-4382, and DR-4407, reducing community risk and protecting vulnerable communities.
+While restoring the state's forest health will take decades, the programs proposed in this document will support resilience in communities impacted by DR-4344, DR-4353, DR-4382, and DR-43534407, reducing community risk and protecting vulnerable communities.

 Since the 2017 disasters, California continues to experience severe weather and fires that threaten communities across the state.
 The 2018 fire season included FEMA DR-4407 and DR-4382, including the Camp Fire that devastated the City of Paradise and Butte County.
 Out of this disaster, Governor Gavin Newsom issued an Executive Order to fund projects that immediately protect California's vulnerable populations under state-funded projects.
 This included projects that protect communities living in poverty, persons with disabilities, persons with limited English proficiency, households with children under five years of age, elderly populations (over the age of 65), and households without a car.
-HUD issued a press release on December 3, 2019 announcing nearly \$1 billion in CDBG-DR funding to support recovery from DR-4407 and DR-4382, which is outlined in the State's 2018 CDBG-DR Action Plan.8 California received a total of \$1,017,399,000 from 2018 allocations under Public Laws 115-254 and 116-20 in HUD's January 19, 2020 Federal Register Notice, 85 FR 4681.
+HUD issued a press release on December 3, 2019 announcing nearly \$1 billion in CDBG-DR funding to support recovery from DR-4407 and DR-4382, which will be outlined in a forthcoming the State's 2018 CDBG-DR Action Plan.
+California received a total of \$1,017,399,000 from 2018 allocations under Public Laws 115-254 and 116-20 in HUD's January 19, 2020 Federal Register Notice, 85 FR 4681.
 Allocated under the same January 19, 2020 Federal Register Notice, the State also received an additional \$38,057,257 appropriated by Public Law 116-20 to be expended on infrastructure projects in the previously declared 2017 MIDs and other 2017 disaster declared counties.
-CDBG-DR and CDBG-MIT programing does not follow the same prioritization as the state CDBG program and is designed to target unmet or greatest need resulting from the related disasters.